silvercircle/silvercircle.github.io/_got-theories/bran-is-the-night-king.md

 Now, if you carefully look at the formation of the undead army, does it look familiar, or what?
 If you do not recognize it, here is a hint: Google *stark sigil* :)

+## And what speaks against it?

+The complexity and "weirdness" factor, primarily.
+It's a bit hard to understand and I'm unsure whether GRRM or the producers would take such risk for a key element of the final season where all the mysteries around the Night King need to be resolved in a satisfying manner.
+A simpler and more logical explanation for the existence of the Night King is possible and, in fact, quite a lot such explanations do exist.

 [^legend]: In the legend, the Azor Ahai had to sacrifice his wife for creating a powerful weapon
     required to kill the Great Other.
 Jon will have to sacrifice his little brother.